imarc/handbook/strategy.markdown

 Strategy deliverables should contain some combination of the following meta information.

- - **Client bame:** Example: "iMarc LLC"
+ - **Client Name:** Example: "iMarc LLC"
  - **Document title:** What is this and what role does it play in the project?
 Example: "Product Detail Page Wireframe"
- - **Updated date:** When was this wireframe last updated?
+ - **Updated Date:** When was this wireframe last updated?
 Example: "September 14, 2012"
- - **Version number:** A collaboration aid.
+ - **Version Number:** A collaboration aid.
 Example: "v7"
  - **Author:** Each document has one author.
 The last person to touch the document is the author of record and is responsible for its contents.
 Example: "David Tufts"
- - **Revision notes:** What changed in this revision; mainly used in requirements and specification documents.
+ - **Revision Notes:** What changed in this revision; mainly used in requirements and specification documents.

 ![Wireframe title, date, annotations](img/strategy/metadata-wireframe.png)